clean beauty

 The jury is still out on zero waste hair conditioner for me.
 I’ve only tried two brands so far and I don’t feel like a bar is capable of conditioning as deeply as I would like, at least with my hair thickness.

-My favorite zero waste liquid shampoo
+My favorite zero waste liquid shampoos

 If shampoo and conditioner bars just aren’t going to work for you, you can find regular liquid product options packaged in aluminum bottles or recycled plastic from all the companies listed above.